BurrowBird/4chan-Thread-Muncher/Readme.md

 <br>

 ## FEATURES:
-・ Add thread by ID.
+・ Add threads manually by ID.
-・ Add threads via a "watch job" (board + regex search string).
+・ Add threads automatically via a "watch job" (board + regex search string).
 ・ Multiple watch jobs can run at the same time.
 ・ Pause, Resume, Close, Forget and Remove buttons.
 ・ Banned usernames (to skip their posts).